redwoodjs/redwood/docs/docs/how-to/oauth.md

 yarn rw g function oauth
 ```

 That will create the function at `/api/src/functions/oauth/oauth.js`.
-If we retry the "Login with GitHub" button now, we'll see the output of that function instead of the error:
+If we retry the **Login with GitHub** button now, we'll see the output of that function instead of the error:

 ![Oauth function responding](https://user-images.githubusercontent.com/300/245903068-760596fa-4139-4d11-b3b3-a90edfbbf496.png)